braincxs/jammer/README.md

 |                     |                      | OUT +                  | Switch in         |       |
 |                     |                      | OUT -                  |                   |  GND  |
 |                     |                      |                        | Switch out        |  3V3  |

+Here is the origional repo for anyone who wants a more detail guide: https://github.com/EmenstaNougat/ESP32-BlueJammer